MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_go_and_give_items_to_owner.md

 # Entity Documentation - minecraft:behavior.go_and_give_items_to_owner

-`minecraft:behavior.go_and_give_items_to_owner` allows the entity to attempt to toss the items from its inventory to its owner.
+`minecraft:behavior.go_and_give_items_to_owner` compels the entity to attempt to toss the items from its inventory to its owner.

 ## Parameters